 Middle school is challenging for so many reasons.
 Academics become more difficult.
 Schedules fill up with activities.
 And, in what might be the most treacherous terrain for kids and parents alike, friendships in middle school change.
 Jessica Lahey, author of The Gift of Failure and The Addiction Inoculation, offers her take on middle school friendships.

 The peers your tweens cling to as they enter the middle school may look a lot different from the ones they race out with on the other side.
 And that’s to be expected.
 Friendships change over time, not just because our children evolve, but because the very nature of friendship evolves with them.

 Early in childhood, our children’s friendships arise out of proximity and habit.
 We toss our kids into the sandbox with our friends’ kids.
 And this arrangement works for everyone.

 As kids get older, however, they begin to build emotional connections with friends based on compatibility, and their shared interests, dreams, and goals begin to edge out mere convenience.

 When they become tweens, middle school friendships become much more complex.
 And for good reason.
 Tweens use friendships as a way to try on an identity.
 Old friends offer sameness and comfort.
 But the pull of novel ideas of other kids begins to lure them in new directions.
 Tweens begin to build teenage friendships based on these new priorities.
 Some priorities, such as social status or fashion choices, may not make much sense to parents.
 But they are just as important to our children’s growth as shared history or values.
-Do these friendships last?
+Do middle school friendships last?

 All too often, the shifting sands of tween friendship result in broken hearts.